-Idaho Code §42-202B(5) defines three types of municipal providers:
+I.C. § 42-202B(5) defines three types of municipal providers:

-- a) A municipality that provides water for municipal purposes (i.e. incorporated cities); - b) Any corporation or association holding a franchise to supply water for municipal purposes, or a political subdivision of the state of Idaho authorized to supply water for municipal purposes, and which does supply water, for municipal purposes to users within its service area (e.g. Water and Sewer Districts; United Water Idaho, a private company that supplies public drinking water to much of Ada County); or - c) A corporation or association which supplies water for municipal purposes through a water system regulated by the state of Idaho as a "public water supply" as described in I.C. § 39-103(12), Idaho Code. (e.g. developers; subdivision home owner associations).
+- a) A municipality that provides water for municipal purposes to its residents and other users within its service area (e.g. incorporated cities); - b) Any corporation or association holding a franchise to supply water for municipal purposes, or a political subdivision of the state of Idaho authorized to supply water for municipal purposes, and which does supply water, for municipal purposes to users within its service area (e.g. Water and Sewer Districts; SUEZ Water Idaho, a private company that supplies public drinking water to much of Ada County); or - c) A corporation or association which supplies water for municipal purposes through a water system regulated by the state of Idaho as a "public water supply" as described in I.C. § 39-103(12), Idaho Code. (e.g., developers; subdivision homeowner associations).

-As set forth in M3 Eagle Final Amended Order (M3 Final Amended Order) a corporation or association seeking to qualify as a municipal provider under subsection c above for RAFN must qualify as a municipal provider at the time application is considered by the Department.
+As set forth in M3 Eagle Final Amended Order1 ("M3 Final Amended Order") a corporation or association seeking to qualify as a municipal provider under subsection I.C. § 42-202B(5)(c) for RAFN must qualify as a municipal provider at the time application is considered by the Department.
 In other words, at the time of application, the applicant must already supply water for municipal purposes through a water system that is regulated by the state of Idaho as a public water supply.
 It is insufficient for the applicant to merely be "ready, willing, and able" to be a municipal provider once the permit is issued.